For those wondering if there will be a season two of fantasy drama The Irregulars, Netflix has cancelled the show after just one series.

 The Irregulars season 2 cast

-Largely it’s to be expected that the cast of The Irregulars season one – namely Thaddea Graham, Darci Shaw, Jojo Macari, Mckell David, Harrison Osterfield and Royce Pierreson as Doctor Watson – will return for season two.
+The Irregulars cast of season one – including Thaddea Graham, Darci Shaw, Jojo Macari, Mckell David, Harrison Osterfield and Royce Pierreson as Doctor Watson – will now need to find new projects as the show has officially been cancelled.

-Less clear is whether Henry Lloyd-Hughes’ Sherlock Holmes will return, after (spoiler alert) the season one finale saw him sent to another dimension with his partner Alice (Eileen O’Higgins).
-Still, Lloyd-Hughes is hoping he can be brought back somehow.
+This development may be particularly frustrating to fans keen to know more about the fate of Henry Lloyd-Hughes’ Sherlock Holmes, after (spoiler alert) the season one finale saw him sent to another dimension with his partner Alice (Eileen O’Higgins).

 The Irregulars season 2 story

-“We’ve got ideas,” he told RadioTimes.com.
-“The thing is with this show is that there’s a lot of story potential in lots of different areas with Leopold, with Sherlock and Watson with the gang with their love stories.
+“We’ve got ideas," he told RadioTimes.com at the launch of season one.
+"The thing is with this show is that there's a lot of story potential in lots of different areas with Leopold, with Sherlock and Watson with the gang with their love stories.

 He added: “There's also a list of monsters we have that we've already got ideas for for years. it's just an exciting series to write, it's, it's been a privilege to do it, it really has been.”

-Specifically, he thinks that storylines involving Leopold (really Prince Leopold, son of Queen Victoria) could play a large part in season two, while his cast have their own thoughts about where the story could go next.
+Specifically, Bidwell had thought that storylines involving Leopold (really Prince Leopold, son of Queen Victoria) could play a large part in season two, but his cast had their own thoughts about where the story could have gone next.

 “If we get the chance to make future seasons, it's the royal family and the higher echelons of society, you've got a lot to play there,” Bidwell said.